jhonyscamacho/fitness-tracker/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.

+## Add Firebase config to environments variable

+To find the environment variables do the following:

+1. Access your Firebase Account;
+2. Click in 'Project Overwiew';
+3. Click in 'Add Firebase to your webapp';

+Open /src/environments/environment.ts and add your Firebase configuration;

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.